msmichellegar/personal-website/posts/scala_if_else_expressions.md

   }

   // if expression yields 20, but this is ignored
-  // variable m is mutated inside the if...else block
+  // variable m is mutated inside the If/Else block
   // m: Int = 20
 ```